jladenfors/zens/README.markdown

 Zens
 ----------------

-WORK IN PROGRESS...

 Small one-wire sensor software for my temperature and electricity measurements.
 It is written in Javascript and runs on Node and MongoDb on my Raspberry Pi.

 ### TODO
-Write jasmine tests
+*Write jasmine tests
-Separate jobs from  application
+*Separate jobs from  application
-Make graphs for > 1 month durations
+*Make graphs for > 1 month durations
-Buy raspberry camera and connect ;)
+*Buy raspberry camera and connect ;)

 ### Run it!
 Clone project